amritav/career-flow/Updates.md

 # 5. Resume Viewer
 The resume page now allows users to view their resume in the browser itself, instead of needing to download it to view it.
 They can also directly print teir resume from this tab!
 (GIF in [Tutorials.md](https://github.com/adi-kiran/career-flow/blob/main/Tutorials.md#upload-view-and-download-resume))

-# 6. Repo Quality
+# 6. Repository Quality

 ### A. Documentation

 ##### API Documentation
-We have generated API documentation using pydoc3 and hosted it on github pages.
+We have generated API documentation using pydoc3 and hosted it on Github pages.
 Previously the API docs were incomplete and stored in a readme file.
 [Documentaation](https://adi-kiran.github.io/career-flow/)

 ##### Tutorials
 We have added mini tutorial GIFs to make it easier for new users to follow and understand how the application works.
 [Tutorials.md](https://github.com/adi-kiran/career-flow/blob/main/Tutorials.md)